Hammersmith and Fulham Parks Constabulary

 The Hammersmith and Fulham Parks Constabulary was a small constabulary responsible for policing the parks and open spaces of the London Borough of Hammersmith and Fulham.
 In 2013, it merged with the Royal Borough of Kensington and Chelsea Parks Police to form the Parks Police Service.

 In July 2019 the former Parks Police Service (formed in 2013 by the merger of Royal Borough of Kensington and Chelsea Parks Police and Hammersmith and Fulham Parks Constabulary) was dissolved when once again Kensington & Chelsea and Hammersmith & Fulham each took responsibility for their own police service.

-In March/April 2021 the Parks Police was disbanded and replaced with the Neighbourhood Enforcement Team, to patrol the whole borough.
+In 2021, the Hammersmith and Fulham Parks Constabulary was disbanded and replaced with a Neighbourhood Enforcement Team to patrol the whole borough.
 The new force will have no constabulary powers.

 Powers

 Members of the constabulary were sworn as constables under section 18, Ministry of Housing and Local Government Provision Order Confirmation (Greater London Parks and Open Spaces) Act 1967.

 As such, they were warranted constables and had powers of arrest, detention and search, as well as the authority to carry weapons (such as batons), as well as the power to enforce the parks byelaws and regulations.